BirgerMoell/swedish-medical-benchmark/README.md

 Ensuring the translations maintain the clinical integrity of the original benchmarks.
 Create New Benchmark for Swedish 🛠️🆕

-We aim to go beyond translation and develop benchmarks specifically for the Swedish context, incorporating:
+## Develop benchmarks specifically for the Swedish context, incorporating:

 Unique medical terminology and practices in Sweden.
 Diverse datasets representing Swedish demographics.
 Collaboration with Swedish medical professionals to ensure relevance and accuracy.
 Compare Model Performance on the Benchmark 📊🔍

-Evaluating AI models on these benchmarks is vital to understand their effectiveness and areas for improvement:
+## Evaluating AI models on these benchmarks to understand their effectiveness and areas for improvement:

 Implementing a standardized evaluation framework.
 Encouraging the submission of AI models for testing.